 The scenery along the way is truly sensational.
 With such a dramatic backdrop, it’s easy to fall in love with this epic road trip, and social media demonstrates this.

-In an analysis of 47 million #roadtrip posts on Instagram by car hire provider Europcar, the Wild Atlantic Way was discovered to be the 10th most popular road trip route in Europe.
+The Wild Atlantic Way is one of the best road trips in Europe.
+Indeed, in an analysis of 47 million #roadtrip posts on Instagram by car hire provider Europcar, the Wild Atlantic Way was discovered to be the 10th most popular road trip route in Europe.
 The hashtag #wildatlanticway has 952,000 posts on the site.

 With 2500km of coastal road, you can do the Wild Atlantic Way however you like.
 Take two to three weeks to explore each region, or dip in and out.
 You could stop in every county or choose a few.
 It’s always good to drive South to North (Cork to Donegal) as you’ll be on the ocean side of the road.